cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 OPAQUE produces two outputs: a session secret and an export key.
 The export key may be used for additional application-specific purposes.
 For example, one might expand the use of OPAQUE with a credential-retrieval functionality that is separate from the contents of the `Envelope` structure.
-The exporter_key MUST NOT be used in any way before the HMAC value in the envelope is validated.
+The output `export_key` MUST NOT be used in any way before the HMAC value in the envelope is validated.
 See {{envelope-encryption}} for more details about this requirement.

 ## Credential Retrieval